NEWS & EVENTS

 Business Excellence award to Dipu Rahman, Steve Kelley and Bruce Macmillan of the Rothesay Atlantic Superstore (as one award).

 Nominations for awards and certificates are accepted in September of each year.
 More information is available online.

 The Crime Prevention Association of New Brunswick is sponsoring our annual telephone appeal to the province.
 Funds are being raised to help publish another Family Violence Awareness booklet, to help educate and promote the public's role in identifying and reporting potential Child and Spousal Abuse.

 Business representatives are being asked to purchase advertisements and private citizens are being asked to contribute as well.

 Funds raised will allow us to make this unique community publication available throughout the province.

-Proceeds raised from this special project will be used by the Crime Prevention Association of New Brunswick to support Community Crime Prevention to support Community Crime Prevention and Safety Programs, including a $10 000 donation to the Love Shouldn't Hurt campaign to address intimate partner violence and $10 000 in grants to support local Crime Prevention projects across New Brunswick.
+Proceeds raised from this special project will be used by CPANB to support Community Crime Prevention Programs, including a $10 000 donation to New Brunswick's Provincial Transition House Associations and $10 000 in grants to support local Crime Prevention Projects across New Brunswick.

 For further information, please contact the Fenety Marketing campaign office at 1-800-561-4422